The Mercedes F1 team has competed in Formula One since 1954, winning eight constructor titles and nine driver championships.

 Most Consecutive Constructors Titles

-The Mercedes F1 team has the most consecutive Constructor’s Titles in the history of Formula One.
-Between 2014 and 2021, Mercedes have won the Constructor’s Title eight years in a row, dominating Formula 1 for nearly 10 years.
+The Mercedes F1 team has won the most consecutive Constructor’s Titles in Formula One history.
+Between 2014 and 2021, Mercedes won the Constructor’s Title eight times in a row, dominating Formula 1 for nearly ten years.

 Most Wins in a Season